Welcome to today's edition of the Rush 24-7 podcast.

 He's got to invite somebody, indict somebody, and he's going to indict some conservatives.

-Make no mistake the man is partisan.
+Make no mistake, the man is partisan.

 Many prosecutors do.

-And the fact of the matter is, I mean, I don't you go you want to defend Ronnie Earl, somebody call and defend for me extorting corporations he has indicted.
+And the fact of the matter is, I mean, you want to defend Ronnie Earl.

 He has indicted corporations, and if they have agreed to contribute to pet causes of his, he has dropped the indictment, dismissed charges.